-6.1 What is the tax treatment of the principal forms of Alternative Investment Funds identified in question 2.1?
+6.1 What is the tax treatment of the principal forms of Alternative Investment Funds and local asset holding companies identified in question 2.1?

-The Cayman Islands imposes no taxation on the income or capital gains of investment funds or their investors and no transfer taxes on the transfer of interests in investment funds.
+The Cayman Islands imposes no taxation on the income or capital gains of investment funds or their investors and no transfer taxes on the transfer of interests in investment funds or local asset holding companies.
 As discussed above, "exempted" companies, ELPs, unit trusts and LLCs can obtain undertakings from the Cayman Islands government that if any taxation is introduced during the period of the undertaking, such taxation will not apply to the entity to which the undertaking is given.

-6.2 What is the tax treatment of the principal forms of investment manager/adviser identified in question 2.3?
+6.2 What is the tax treatment of the principal forms of investment manager/adviser identified in question 2.4?